 Eva Ros, MBA MPH, joined Family Planning 2020 as Country Support Director in April 2016 and leads outreach and support to the 69 FP2020 focus countries within the FP2020 Secretariat.
 She is an international public health professional with 17 years of experience in family planning/reproductive health and HIV/AIDS programs in more than 25 countries, many of them FP2020 focus countries.
 Recently, Eva was the director for global partnerships for the USAID-funded Leadership, Management and Governance (LMG) Project at Management Sciences for Health (MSH) as well as the Country Lead/Senior Advisor for the LMG program in Libya.
 Previously, she was at the IFC (World Bank Group), where she worked closely with governments and other multi- and bi-lateral donors to identify, design, and implement public-private partnerships.
 Additionally, Eva served in Jordan for three years as the Deputy Director for a USAID-funded family planning and reproductive health project.

 She received her MBA and MPH degrees from the University of California at Berkeley and her undergraduate degree in Egyptology from Brown University.
 Originally from Barcelona, Spain, Eva is fluent in English, Spanish, and Catalán.
 She has fair proficiency in French, Portuguese, and Italian, and basic proficiency in Arabic.
-She is also a lifelong fan of FC Barcelona.

 Jessica Schwartzman, Reference Group and Partner Relations Director